TrickfireRobotics/Documentation/CodingStandard.md

 - All publicly derived classes must meet the requirements of the base class
 - Interface inheritance must satisfy the Liskov Substitution Principle
 - Avoid mixing interface inheritance and implementation inheritance if possible
-- Consider using abstract base classes, the non-virtual interface idiom, or the curiously recurring template parameter idiom
+- Consider using abstract base classes
 - Do not redefine non-virtual member functions
 - Mark function overrides with `override` or `final`, leaf classes `final`
 - Do not call virtual functions in constructors or destructors